Work at Plant Humboldt!

 This is mostly watering, repotting, plant maintenance, shuffling plants around the nursery, site maintenance, loading plants onto trucks and about a dozen other things.
 Requires mobility and reasonable fitness (e.g. ability to lift light loads such as a 15-lb flat of plants and carry them across the nursery, ability to bend or kneel down to work on plants), someone who is happy to work as a team, good communication skills, love of plants and getting your hands dirty.

 Delivery is a new service we’re offering.
-Assuming this is a popular service among cultivators (we think it will be!), the Delivery Manager will have to manage incoming orders via the website, liaison directly with purchasers, coordinate delivery schedules, oversee delivery drivers, probably be a delivery driver, keep both the state’s track and trace inventory system and the nursery’s internal production inventory system up to date.
-As Delivery Manager, you will have to make sure that vehicles are in good working order or arrange for a mechanic if not, ensure that orders get loaded accurately and securely (and probably help do so) and ensure that all paperwork that accompanies the order is complete.
+Delivery coordinator will have to manage incoming orders via the website, liaison directly with purchasers, coordinate delivery schedules, oversee delivery drivers, probably be a delivery driver, keep both the state’s track and trace inventory system and the nursery’s internal production inventory system up to date.
+As delivery coordinator, you will have to make sure that vehicles are in good working order or arrange for a mechanic if not, ensure that orders get loaded accurately and securely (and probably help do so) and ensure that all paperwork that accompanies the order is complete.

 Your job is to keep the plants looking awesome.The position is perfect for someone who loves plants and especially loves cannabis plants and even more especially loves working with a crew to create a nursery full of happy, healthy plants.
 A background in horticulture is essential, either as formal employment or as a plant geek with a huge green thumb.
 You need to be able to evaluate plants and determine their needs.
-More or less water?
+Why dots this one look funny.
+Does it need more or less water?
 A certain nutrient?
 Is there a pest or pathogen problem that needs to be solved?
 Is there a situation in the nursery that could lead to a future problem?
 How do you solve it?
 Prevention of pest, pathogen, nutrient or other problems is a priority, but if they arise, you will need to have a well-developed process for solving them in a timely and cost-effective manner.
 We will quiz you about your thought process during your interview, seriously.

-You will need to be familiar with pest/pathogen identification, using testing labs, mixing organic/non-toxic nutrients or pesticides (preferably from scratch—we don’t waste money on snake oil in pretty bottles), operation of spray equipment (backpack sprayers, mostly), troubleshooting irrigation systems (ours isn’t complicated) and record keeping (production and track and trace), among other things.
-We can train you in some details, so long as your overall sense of plant health and nursery operations is sound.
+You will need to be familiar with pest/pathogen identification, using testing labs, mixing organic/non-toxic nutrients or pesticides (preferably from scratch—we usually don’t waste money on snake oil in pretty bottles), operation of spray equipment (backpack sprayers, mostly, and we can train you), troubleshooting irrigation systems (ours isn’t complicated) and record keeping (production and track and trace), among other things.
+We can train you in the details of our operation, so long as your overall sense of plant health and nursery operations is sound.